-Changes in residence If you move to a new address that isn’t in your current plan’s service area or you have new options available to you in a new area, you may qualify for a Special Enrollment Period.
-In addition, if you are moving in or out of a skilled nursing facility or long-term care facility, you may qualify.
+Move to a new address that isn’t in your current plan’s service area or have coverage options available at your new residence.
+Moving in or out of a skilled nursing facility or long-term care facility.
+Becoming a U.S. citizen.

 Medicare rates plans for quality and performance using a star system from 1 to 5, with 5 considered excellent.
 Customer satisfaction surveys and information from healthcare providers.
 Updates are made annually giving customers reliable information about plans they are considering.
 You may switch to a 5-star Part C or Part D plan if available in your area.
 You may only use this once from December 8 – November 30.